 Luckily, the governments’ bans for cryptocurrencies are unusual and kind of ineffective.
 Nigeria also applied a banking ban this year, but its public is still one of the most crypto-inclined in the world.

 Russia is among the countries with more crypto-users as well.
 However, it also has a ban on crypto payments since the last year.
 Indonesia and Vietnam don’t allow payments with cryptocurrencies either.
 Beyond them, India is considering a ban on cryptocurrencies, and Palau has a temporary halt on crypto-activities until they can develop their own regulations to avoid scams.

 Only 13 territories worldwide have totally banned cryptocurrencies.
 These are Bolivia (South America), Algeria, Egypt, Morocco, Burundi, Namibia, Libya, Nigeria (Africa), Nepal, Qatar, Laos, Iraq, and Bangladesh (Asia).

 In the middle, there are friendlier countries than others.
 Japan, Malta, Estonia, Germany, and Switzerland are very pro-crypto.
 The United States, Canada, Spain, Singapore, and the United Kingdom are very active on it, but they also have strict regulations.

 Featured Image by Elchinator / Pixabay

-Wanna trade DOGE, BTC, and other tokens?
+Wanna trade DOGE, An abbreviation for Bitcoin., and other tokens?
 You can do it safely on Alfacash!
 And don’t forget we’re talking about this and a lot of other things on our social media.